+The victim, especially their protection and support;

+Whether there may have been other victims;

+The alleged perpetrator(s);

-- the victim, especially their protection and support - whether there may have been other victims - the alleged perpetrator(s) - all the other children, (and, if appropriate, adult students and staff) at the school, especially any actions that are appropriate to protect them from the alleged perpetrator(s), or from future harm, and - the time and location of the incident, and any action required to make the location safer.
+All the other children, (and, if appropriate, adult students and Staff) at the school, especially any actions that are appropriate to protect them from the alleged perpetrator(s), or from future harm;

+The time and location of the incident and any action required to make the location safer.

-Risk assessments should be recorded on MyConcern and should be kept under review.
-The DSL or DDSL should ensure they are engaging with local authority children's social care and specialist services as required.
+Risk assessments should be recorded on My Concern and should be kept under review.
+The DSL or services as required.
 Where there has been a report of sexual violence, it is likely that professional risk assessments by social workers and or sexual violence specialists will be required.
 The School risk assessment is not intended to replace the detailed assessments of expert professionals.
 Any such professional assessments should be used to inform the School's approach to supporting and protecting their pupils and students and updating their own risk assessment.